How do you view marketing when it comes to your business – an investment or an expense?

 From the closet geek aspect, securing your website is critical so this scenario doesn’t happen.
 So I ask:

 - Why take down the site that has been hacked?
-Why not just find the culprit and fix?
+Could you just just find the culprit and fix?

 - Why was the site hacked in the first place?
-Where is your .htaccess file securing the directories and why aren’t the permissions set properly?
+Where is your website security?

 - Where are the backups and recovery plans so you can be back up and running quickly?